ai-driven-dev/agents/README.md

 - Key points first
 - Avoid long responses
 - Skip unnecessary context
+- Use bullet points to summarize
+- Be aware of ADD and keep responses concise
 ```

 ### Jailbreak ChatGPT using DAN prompt `:instructDan`